Three cells

 Prostate cancer

-Prostate cancer is the most common cancer in people assigned male at birth.
-MSD is committed to advancing our clinical development program to find more treatments for this complex and difficult-to-treat disease.
+Globally, prostate cancer is the 2nd most common cancer in people assigned male at birth.

 Renal cell carcinoma